jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 * `symmetric_state_squeeze()`: squeeze bytes from the state.

   - **Hash functions:** this tries to output an `out_len` bytes digest from the absorbed data.
 The hash function output will be truncated if necessary.
-If the requested size is too large, the `invalid_len` error code is returned.
+If the requested size is too large, the `invalid_length` error code is returned.
   - **Key derivation functions:** : outputs an arbitrary-long derived key.
   - **RNGs, DRBGs, stream ciphers:**: outputs arbitrary-long data.
   - **Stateful hash objects, permutation-based constructions:** squeeze.